-Capsular polysaccharides: Neisseria meningitidis strains are frequently encapsulated and 13 different capsular serogroups have been found so far.
-These capsular polysaccharides protect the meningococci from the action of phagocytic cells and enhance organism’s survival during bloodstream and Central Nervous system invasion.
+Neisseria meningitidis strains are frequently encapsulated and 13 different capsular serogroups have been found so far.
+These capsular polysaccharides protect the meningococci from the action of phagocytic cells and enhance organism’s survival during bloodstream and central nervous system invasion.

 Meningococcal capsular polysaccharides do not mediate adherence to epithelial cells, and encapsulated cells adhere to mucosal cells less readily than nonencapsulated cells.

-Plasmids: Although, Neisseria meningitidis have been found containing tetracycline-resistant plasmids, plasmids are not common in Neisseria meningitidi.
-Meningococci contaiing Beta-lactamase gene have been found and was found that the plasmid it carries is virtually identical with those of Neisseria gonorrhoeae.
+Although Neisseria meningitidis have been found containing tetracycline-resistant plasmids, plasmids are not common in Neisseria meningitidis.
+Meningococci containing beta-lactamase gene has been found and plasmid it carries is virtually identical with those of Neisseria gonorrhoeae.

-Lipooligosaccharides: Neisseria meningitids contains Lipooligosaccharides, but it lacks the repeating O antigens.
+Neisseria meningitids contains lipooligosaccharides, that lacks the repeating O antigens.
 Lipooligosaccharide is found containing carbohydrate lacto-N-neotetrose, which is one of the established meningococcal virulence determinants.
-Meningococcal Lipooligosaccharide also stimulates release of TNF-alpha, which results in host cell damage.
+Meningococcal lipooligosaccharide also stimulates the release of TNF-alpha, which results in host cell damage.

-PorA and PorB proteins: These are the outermembrane proteins of Neisseria meningitidis.
-It has been proved that porB proteins can insert themselves into membrane of target cells and phagolysosomes and induce apoptosis, thereby facilitating infection and invasion of the host.
+These are the outer-membrane proteins of Neisseria meningitidis.
+It has been proved that porB proteins can insert themselves into the membrane of target cells and phagolysosomes and induce apoptosis, thereby facilitating infection and invasion of the host.

-Iron-Binding/Acquisition proteins: These are the integral membrane proteins of Neisseria meningitidis.
-They help in the acquisition of iron from human transferrin, lactoferrin, and hemoglobin/hepatoglobins.
+These are the integral membrane proteins of Neisseria meningitidis.
+They help in the acquisition of iron from human transferrin, lactoferrin, and hemoglobin/haptoglobin.